IPhone (1st generation): Legacy

-The iPhone was the first of the long-running iPhone line of products that continue to this day, which have been extremely successful and helped Apple to become one of the world's most profitable companies.
+The iPhone was the first of the long-running iPhone line of products that continue to this day, which helped Apple to become one of the world's most profitable companies.
 The first generation iPhone's successor, iPhone 3G, was announced on June 9, 2008.
 On the same day, Apple also introduced the App Store which allowed established companies and startup developers to build careers and earn money, via the platform, while providing retail consumers with new ways to access information and connect with other people.

+More broadly, the release of the iPhone was the beginning of a shift of smartphones away from the push-button keyboards of the BlackBerry and Palm Treo, towards touchscreen-focused designs with minimal front-facing buttons, mimicking the iPhone.
+While the LG Prada, a feature phone with a large capacitative touchscreen, was released in March 2007, the iPhone was the first large-touchscreen phone with multi-touch and with full mobile rendering of websites, features which have now become virtually universal in smartphones.
+(The last push-button successor of the Treo, the HP Veer, was discontinued in 2011, and the BlackBerry was sold off by parent company BlackBerry Limited in 2016 before being discontinued in 2020.
+Since then, the only smartphones with push-button keyboards have been niche products such as Unihertz phones.)
+It also marked the beginning of the massive growth of the smartphone market, which expanded from the business and other professional users who had been the predominant users of the BlackBerry to include the general public.

 While it was marketed as a smartphone by Apple, a number of publications at the time and in retrospect have stated that the first generation iPhone was in essence not a smartphone due to the fact that it did not feature the ability to install new software.
 The technology market intelligence firm ABI Research had stated, after the iPhone's announcement: "we must conclude at this point that based on our current definition of a smartphone that the Apple iPhone is not a smartphone.
 It is a very high-end feature phone."
 The App Store download marketplace, which opened a third-party ecosystem, did not release until the next year alongside the second generation iPhone, iPhone 3G.

-In July 2023, an unopened, first edition model of the 2007 iPhone was sold at auction in the US for $190,372.80, nearly 400 times the original price.
+In July 2023, an unopened, first edition model of the 2007 4 GB iPhone was sold at auction in the US for $190,372.80, nearly 400 times the original price.